Lulu Kennedy: Career

-Lulu & Co.

 Kennedy launched her own clothing brand Lulu & Co in 2010 to mark Fashion East's 10th anniversary.
 Initially created as a limited edition capsule collection of ten archive dresses by ten Fashion East designers, Kennedy went on to develop the line in house, often collaborating with friends such as artists Tim Noble & Sue Webster, Barry Reigate, Bella Freud & Susie Bick, art director Boyo Studio, and photographer Mary McCartney.
 It is carried internationally at stockists including Liberty and Net-a-Porter.

-Press

-Described as the "fairy godmother of British fashion" by international press, Kennedy was awarded an MBE title in March 2012 for her services to the fashion industry.

-‘For young designers across the world, it helps to have a fairy godmother.
-New York's budding talent has Anna Wintour.
-London has Lulu Kennedy...
-Ms Kennedy is a big factor in the evolution of London Fashion Week.’
-Nadya Masidlover, reporter at The Wall Street Journal.

-‘Ms. Kennedy has helped so many that she actually put a city back on the fashion map.’
-Eric Wilson & Cathy Horyn, Fashion Critics at The New York Times stated in their list of ‘Fashion’s New Order’ describing the power players of today.

-‘The queen of East London’s fiercely competitive fashion scene’ Luke Leitch, Deputy Fashion Editor, The Daily Telegraph.

-‘A spark can't be rationalised, it just is.
-And that is strangely comforting.
-Kennedy and co's non-profit initiative has played a significant part in reconfiguration of the landscape of British fashion – on nothing more than passion and gut instinct.’
-Dean Mayo Davies, writer-at-large, Dazed.

-Kennedy has also been acknowledged in a number of other industry lists including; the 25 Most important People in Fashion in The Daily Telegraph, The Power 1000 – London's most influential people 2013 in The London Evening Standard and Business of Fashion's ‘BoF500’.

 Personal life

 Kennedy was married to artist and photographer Mat Collishaw from 2007 to 2008.

-Lulu Kennedy's daughter Rainbow Kennedy was born in March 2014.
+Kennedy's daughter was born in March 2014.
 They live in East London.